rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>

 <a name="2h"></a>
-## Verify Guarantee of delivery - 2.i Queue's hosting node down while sending messages to it
+## Verify Guarantee of delivery-2i Queue's hosting node down while sending messages to it

 Our consumer will not be able to consume while the queue's hosting node is down.
 Furthermore, if the producer does not use mandatory flag and/or alternate-exchange, those messages are lost too.